14 July 2018

 Dr. Henk Blezer

-You will become familiar with some of the major Buddhist theories and doctrines which have invited the hermeneutical rapprochement with psychology.
+•Become familiar with some of the major Buddhist theories and doctrines which have invited the hermeneutical rapprochement with psychology.

-You will understand the framing of Buddhism in psychological terms and its background, and also resonance, in modern Asia.
+•Understand the framing of Buddhism in psychological terms and its background, and also resonance, in modern Asia.

-You will become familiar with the complex relationships of psychological readings of Buddhism with their matrices in Buddhist modernisation movements in Asia and their reception history of Buddhism outside Asia.
+•Become familiar with the complex relationships of psychological readings of Buddhism with their matrices in Buddhist modernisation movements in Asia and their reception history of Buddhism outside Asia.

-You will understand how things appear “in the eye of the beholder”, appreciating how the receiving cultures influence this curious marriage of convenience between Buddhism and psychology and how global modernity tends to “psychologize” the sacred and to “sacralize” psychology.
+•Understand how things appear “in the eye of the beholder”, appreciating how the receiving cultures influence this curious marriage of convenience between Buddhism and psychology and how global modernity tends to “psychologize” the sacred and to “sacralize” psychology.

-You will understand the problematic nature of patently modernist concepts such as ‘consciousness’ or ‘immediate experience’ in Buddhism, and are able to articulate the inherent epistemic paradoxes.
+•Understand the problematic nature of patently modernist concepts such as ‘consciousness’ or ‘immediate experience’ in Buddhism, and are able to articulate the inherent epistemic paradoxes.

-Contact hours: 45
+Contact Hours: 45

-An early bird discount of €150 is available for students who apply before 15 March, and students from VU Amsterdam as well as from exchange partner universities will receive a €250 discount.
+An early bird discount of €150 is available for students who apply and pay before 15 March, and students from VU Amsterdam as well as from exchange partner universities will receive a €250 discount.
 You apply for the discount simply by indicating that you are currently a student at VU Amsterdam or at a partner university in the online application.

+There are also discounts for students who attend multiple sessions, combine 2 courses and receive a €200 discount and combine 3 to receive a €300 discount.
 All courses include excursions.
 We will also organize trips and excursions as part of our social programme, which is a great way to get to know your fellow students and learn more about Amsterdam and the Netherlands.
 The social programme is not included in the tuition fee.